Join Our Team

 Internship Program

-Each quarter, the Stanford Center for Racial Justice invites applications for part-time internships from Stanford University law students, graduate students, and undergraduate juniors and seniors to support our work to address some of the most challenging problems in our country resulting from the history and persistence of racism.
-Students who have passion for the pursuit of innovative solutions to the myriad issues rooted in racism and the advancement of racial justice will find an internship at the Center educationally enriching and personally rewarding.
+Each year the Stanford Center for Racial Justice invites applications for part-time internships from Stanford Law School 1Ls, other Stanford graduate students, and undergraduate juniors and seniors from across the university to support our work to counter polarization through rigorous research and policy solutions to America’s most contentious racial issues.
+Students who lead with curiosity, embody a spirit of inquiry, and have a steadfast commitment to racial justice will find an internship at the Center educationally enriching and personally rewarding.
 Qualified applicants have excellent research, writing, and communication skills; are creative, detail-oriented, enthusiastic, and self-starters; and should have strong evidence-based knowledge of the history of racism in the United States and its consequences.

 Stanford Courses